opendistro/for-elasticsearch-docs/docs/install/index.md

 # Install and configure Open Distro for Elasticsearch

-Open Distro for Elasticsearch (ODE) has two download options: Docker image and RPM package.
+Open Distro for Elasticsearch has two download options: Docker image and RPM package.